smbape/node-umd-builder/README.md

   - [http://127.0.0.1:3330/app](http://127.0.0.1:3330/app) to see the single page version
   - [http://127.0.0.1:3330/web](http://127.0.0.1:3330/web) to see the amd version

-Application can also be viewed without starting a server by opening
+The application can also be viewed without starting a server by opening in your favourite browser
   - `public/index.single.html` single page version
   - `public/index.classic.html` amd version